kirby-b/Python-Collection/README.md

 # Mini Python Projects
 An assortment of python programs.
-I did most as part of learning books, tutorials, tests, challenges, or boredom.
+I did most out of boredom, learning, or someone challenging me to do it.

 # Featured Programs